website-templates/jekyll-inclusion/_build/_posts/2015-01-20-yaml-front-matter.md

 	<figcaption>Additional options</figcaption>
 </figure>

 But you shouldn't worry about it, it's just internal things.
-After a while of usage of this theme I've almost forgot about them ;) Thanks for watching
+After a while of usage of this theme I've almost forgot about them ;) Thanks for watching.